 If you are not part of our Facebook group yet, join NOW.

 Let’s talk about business for a second.
 It’s been really fun and “special” to start a business during this time in my life compared to where I was when I started Fit Foodie Finds.
 When I started FFF I was 20 years old, right out of college, with zero business experience and zero life experience.
 I’ve spent the past 6 years doing and learning and making mistakes and taking risks.
 I have learned invaluable lessons about content creation, digital marketing, photography, cooking, taxes, human resources, and so much more.
 So this time around, starting another business feels different.
-I feel confident and excited on a whole other level than with Fit Foodie.
+I feel confident and excited on a whole different level than with Fit Foodie.
 One thing that has changed dramatically this time around is having a team.
-This business has never been an I or a me…it’s been a WE.
+This business has never been an I or me…it’s been a WE.
 Monique and Katie are a dream to work with and I am so excited to venture into the Healthy Glow Collective with these two amazing women by my side.

 This post is sponsored by the NC Sweet Potato Commission.
 Thank you for supporting Fit Foodie Finds and my love for sweet taters!
 I was compensated and all opinions are my own.